-How Much Does Vivint Cost?
+How Much Does Vivint Cost in 2025?

 - Advanced smart home capabilities